 What does a typical day at Parkview Kids Camp look like?

 Each morning campers compete in an all-camp game for snow-cone points.
 After the game is finished, they are dismissed to their activity groups until lunch.
 During lunch, campers hang out on the lawn, if it is raining, they eat in the gym.
 After lunch campers are brought inside for worship, games and large group teaching.
 They are then broken up into small groups to talk about that day’s lesson.
 The rest of the afternoon is spent in their chosen activity groups.
 At 3:15p, we gather everyone to share cheers and dismiss to parents.

 Why doesn’t Parkview Kids Camp have a friend request option?

 When a camper is registered, they select an activity group (ex.
-Master Chef Jr.) To ensure friends will be together, they should be signed up for the same camp activity group.
+Last Blast) To ensure friends will be together, they should be signed up for the same camp activity group.
 Be aware of the week that your camper is registered as some camp activity groups are repeated throughout the Summer.

 My child needs to take medication during camp hours.
 Are you equipped to administer this necessity?